 I'd love to see how you take this idea and make it your own,

-so if you use this for a planner make sure to link back to this post :)
+so if you use this as a planner make sure to link back to this post :)